flammel/fission/README.md

 Please familiarize yourself with [Twig](https://twig.symfony.com/doc/3.x/templates.html) before reading this guide.

+### Replacing Fusion with Fission

+To replace the Fusion view layer with Fission, add the following configuration to `Configuration/Views.yaml`

+    -
+      requestFilter: 'isPackage("Neos.Neos") && isController("Frontend\Node")'
+      viewObjectName: 'Flammel\Fission\View\FissionView'
+      options: {}

-The rendering of a Neos page (document node) starts in the `FissionView`.
+The rendering of a Neos page (document node) will now start in the `FissionView`.
 This view will attempt to render a Twig file that is named after the document node's type.
 For example, if the document node's type is `Neos.Neos:Page`, then Fission will attempt to render the Twig file `Neos.Neos/Page.twig`.
 It will look for this file in all paths that are configured in the `Flammel.Fission.templatePaths` setting.